This icon () tells you which link takes you to the new site.

 We send your PTS in July because we need to first process all the employment details that your employer sends us at the end of the tax year.

-Some people who don't automatically receive a PTS need to request one in August.
+If you don't automatically receive a PTS, you may need to request one in August.

 |You must request a PTS if you...||and you received ...|